Tornado damage to Pfizer plant will probably create long-term shortages of some drugs hospitals need

 The fallout from a Pfizer factory being damaged by a tornado could put even more pressure on already-strained drug supplies at U.S. hospitals, experts say.

-Pfizer said all employees were safely evacuated and accounted for, and that it is still assessing damage.
+Pfizer said all employees were safely evacuated and accounted for, and no serious injuries were reported.
+The drugmaker is still assessing damage.

 Here’s a closer look at the possible effects.

-Note: This story has been updated to show that the North Carolina plant makes nearly 25% of Pfizer's sterile injectables used in U.S. hospitals, not nearly 25% of all injectables used in U.S. hospitals.